folio-org/folio-org.github.io/guides/run-local-folio.md

 mvn clean install
 ```

-* Build the Docker image from the repository's Dockerfile.
+* Build the Docker image from the repository's Dockerfile:

 ```
 sudo docker build -t mod-marccat .
 ```

 * Edit the module descriptor in the module's `target` directory.
-In the `launchDescriptor` object, change the `dockerImage` key to reflect the name of the container built in the previous step (in this example: `mod-marccat`).
+In the `launchDescriptor` object, change the `dockerImage` key to reflect the name of the container built in the previous step (in this example: `"mod-marccat"`).
 Make any other changes you want to test to the container or environment settings.
 Note that in the Vagrant VMs, database connection settings are overridden by system settings.

-* Post the updated module descriptor to Okapi.
+* Post the updated module descriptor to Okapi:

 ```
 curl -w '\n' -D - -X POST -d @target/ModuleDescriptor.json http://localhost:9130/_/proxy/modules